ashutoshmeher-r3/corda-samples/cordapp-upgrades/README.md

 and payments against challans could be done by the vehicle owner.
 Two new state variable are introduced in the `VehicleState` (`challanValue` and
 `challanIssuer`) for this purpose.
 Corresponding Commands and verify logic are added to the `VehicleContract`.
 The corresponding flows to accommodate this feature is implemented in version 3 of the flows.

+    Challans are offical documents, issued by police against traffic rule violation fines.
+It is generally used a receipt for payment.
+Challan value here refers to the fine amount charged against traffic rule violation.

 **Version 3 Contracts**